Edgar Steacie: Career

 From 1926 to 1939, Steacie taught at McGill University.
 In 1939, he joined the National Research Council as director of the division of chemistry.
 In 1950, he became vice-president (scientific) and, in 1952, president.

 Awards and honours

+Steacie was appointed an Officer of the Order of the British Empire for his contributions during the Second World War.
 From 1954 to 1955, he was the president of the Royal Society of Canada.
 In 1961, he was elected president of the International Council of Scientific Unions.
 He was president of the Faraday Society.
 He was a foreign associate of the National Academy of Sciences.
 He was an honorary Fellow of the Chemical Society.

 In 1948, he was made a Fellow of the Royal Society.
 He was also a Fellow of the Royal Society of Canada and was awarded the Henry Marshall Tory Medal in 1955.
 He is a member of the Canadian Science and Engineering Hall of Fame.

 The Steacie Science and Engineering Library at York University, the Steacie Building for Chemistry at Carleton University, the NSERC E.W.R.
 Steacie Memorial Fellowship, and the Steacie Prize are named in his honour.